Do you love the horror genre? Do

 Hand (Double Dragon Publishing,

-Welcome to Fortannis ― a place where adventure waits to waylay you around
+Welcome to Fortannis ― a place where adventure waits to waylay you around every

-and feathered biata against shape-shifting gryphons, necromantic zombies, and silly goblins.
+feathered biata against shape-shifting gryphons, necromantic zombies, and silly goblins.

 It's a land where things are never as they seem; where good and evil are not always